What is a stroke?

 A stroke occurs when a blood vessel in the brain is blocked or bursts.
 Without blood and the oxygen it carries, part of the brain starts to die.
 The part of the body controlled by the damaged area of the brain can't work properly.

-Brain damage can begin within minutes, so it is important to know the symptoms of stroke and act fast.
+Brain damage can begin within minutes.
+That's why it's so important to know the symptoms of stroke and to act fast.
 Quick treatment can help limit damage to the brain and increase the chance of a full recovery.

 What are the symptoms?

 Symptoms of a stroke happen quickly.
 A stroke may cause:

 - Sudden numbness, tingling, weakness, or loss of movement in your face, arm, or leg, especially on only one side of your body.

 - Sudden confusion or trouble understanding simple statements.